xscotophilic/learning-tensorflow/Recurrent Neural Networks, Time Series, And Sequence Data/README.md

 ## Time series

 > Most commonly, a time series is a sequence taken at successive equally spaced points in time.
 As a result, it is a series of discrete-time data.
 Time series examples include ocean tide heights, sunspot counts, and so on.

+- Generally, time series is represented as NxDxT where N is batch, D features, and T is timesteps.
+- As an example Suppose we want to model the path X takes to get to the library.
+  - One sample would be X's single trip to library
+  - D = 2: as the GPS will record (latitude, longitude) pairs
+  - T: The number of (lat, Ing) measurements taken from start to finish of a single trip E.g. trip is 30 minutes, coordinates are measured every second
+  - Coding example in RNNShapes.ipynb

 - Characteristics of time series